seqeralabs/wave/CONFIGURATION.md

 ## Container scan process configuration

-Scan process configuration lets developer to provide trivy image with any tag and severity levels of vulnerability needs to be scanned.
+Scan process configuration lets the user provide a [Trivy docker image](https://hub.docker.com/r/aquasec/trivy) with any tag and severity levels of vulnerability that need to be scanned.

 | Variable                      | Description                                                                                                                                                      | Default Value  / Environment Variable | Optional |
 |-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|----------|